Avi-Meshulam/events.ts/README.md

 # events.ts

-## Implementing an events-mechanism, within a publisher-subscriber pattern, using RxJS
+## Implementing events in Typescript with RxJS
+## A publisher-subscriber example

 ### The Publisher Class
 ```javascript